dugalex/DA-Enhanced-Pro/README.md

 --------------------------------------------------------------------
 This will not change the default "enhanced" skin.
 It will create a new "enhanced-pro" skin.
 You will have to manually copy and overwrite the files from "enhanced" skin after directadmin update.

+Then, to update when directadmin is updated, get the latest enhanced.tar.gz skin from  http://forum.directadmin.com/showthread.php?t=221&highlight=latest+enhanced and install as enhanced-pro via Skin Manager at reseller level

 --------------------------------------------------------------------